 NOTE: Not all settings apply to all charts and 3D chart views.
-Some options require premium maps or connected accessories, such as radar.
+Some options require premium maps or connected accessories.

-These settings apply to the charts and 3D chart views, except the radar overlay and Fish Eye 3D (Fish Eye 3D Settings, page 9).
+These settings apply to the charts and 3D chart views, except Fish Eye 3D (Fish Eye 3D Settings, page 8).

-From a chart or a 3D chart view, select Menu.
+From a chart or a 3D chart view, select MENU.

-Waypoints & Tracks: See Waypoints and Tracks Settings on the Charts and Chart Views, page 8.
+Waypoints & Tracks: See Waypoints and Tracks Settings on the Charts and Chart Views, page 7.